 Victoria – studying and working abroad on a longer term basis

-Victoria finds an English taught degree course in Amsterdam that she would like to do, where the tuition fees are lower.
-This is a three-year course starting on 15 September 2018.
+Victoria is a UK national.
+She finds an English taught degree course in Amsterdam that she would like to do, where the tuition fees are lower than in the UK.
+This is a three-year course starting on 15 September 2020.
 She lives in student accommodation in Amsterdam and works casually in a restaurant earning EUR 50 a shift, cash in hand.
-This is her second job in 2018/19 – her first one was some modelling in the UK from April to August 2018, where she earned £10,000.
+This is her second job in 2020/21 – her first one was a one-off modelling job in the UK in May 2020, where she earned £10,000.
 She comes back to the UK for a week at Christmas, a couple of days at Easter and one week over the summer to see her family and she always stays in her family home during this time.

-In 2018/19, Victoria will probably be tax resident in the UK as she has a home in the UK (albeit her parent’s home) even though she has less than 183 days of physical presence in the UK.
+In 2020/21, Victoria will probably be tax resident in the UK as she has her only home in the UK (albeit her parent’s home) for all or part of the year, even though she has fewer than 183 days of physical presence in the UK.

-The first thing Victoria should do is seek some advice as to what, if anything, she needs to do to regularise the Dutch tax position.
+The first thing Victoria should do is seek some advice as to what, if anything, she needs to do to ensure she is compliant from a Dutch tax perspective.
 It may be correct for her employer to pay her in cash, but the last thing you want is to get on the wrong side of a foreign tax authority due to inadvertently underpaying taxes.
-In any case, the restaurant earnings should be taxed by default in the UK as this is her country of tax residence.

-For 2019/20 Victoria will spend the entire UK tax year (apart from 10 days) in the Netherlands.
-Under the Statutory Residence Test she may well be classed as non-resident during 2019/20 due to the very low level of physical presence in the UK.
-Her Dutch restaurant income now falls outside of the UK tax net and is taxable in the Netherlands only.
+For 2021/22 Victoria spends the entire UK tax year (apart from 10 days) in the Netherlands.
+Under the Statutory Residence Test, she is classed as non-resident during 2021/22 due to the very low level of physical presence in the UK (fewer than 16 days).
+Her Dutch restaurant income now falls outside of the UK tax ‘net’ and is taxable in the Netherlands only.

-As a non-resident, Victoria will only be taxable on UK source income in 2019/20 in the UK – any UK bank interest, dividends or rental income for example.
-She does not have any, but if she did, she would still have the benefit of the UK personal allowance and personal savings allowance to set against such income because she is a UK citizen.
+As a non-resident, Victoria will only be taxable on UK source income in 2021/22 in the UK – any UK bank interest, dividends or rental income for example.
+She does not have any, but if she did, she would still have the benefit of the UK personal allowance to set against such income because she is a UK national.

-If Victoria completed a 2018/19 UK tax return, then HMRC may well issue one for completion for 2019/20 too.
-If Victoria does not consider that she needs to complete it (because she is a non-resident and has no UK source income), she can phone HMRC and explain that she is non-resident with no UK source income and ask them to withdraw it.
+If Victoria completes a 2020/21 UK tax return, then HMRC may well issue one for completion for 2021/22 too.
+If Victoria does not consider that she needs to complete it (i.e. because she is a non-resident and has no UK source income), she can phone HMRC and explain that she is non-resident with no UK source income and ask them to withdraw it.
 If she does not do this but also does not take action to file it, late filing penalties may accrue unnecessarily – they can be up to £1,600!